-The Supervisory Body receives reports on alleged breaches of the Code of Conduct and of the Organization and Control Model from members of the corporate bodies, from Departmental Managers and from employees, external collaborators, suppliers and customers, also anonymously.
+The Supervisory Body receives reports on alleged breaches of the Code of Conduct and of the Organisation System from members of the corporate bodies, from Departmental Managers and from employees, external collaborators, suppliers and customers, also anonymously.
 The Supervisory Body decides whether to carry out more in-depth investigations or to dismiss and file away the report, giving adequate reasons for its decision.
 At the end of each year, the Supervisory Body drafts a report on activities carried out, which it sends the Board of Directors and the Board of Statutory Auditors.

-For further information on the requisites, tasks and responsibilities of the Supervisory Body, see the Organization and Control Model that is available on the above mentioned website.
+For further information on the requisites, tasks and responsibilities of the Supervisory Body, see the Organisation System that is available on the abovementioned website.

-The Supervisory Body - duly confirmed in office by the Board of Directors on 28 January 2015 for the three-year period 2015-2017, consists of:
+The Supervisory Body, currently in office for the three-year period 2015-2017 and duly confirmed in office by the Board of Directors on 25 January 2018 for the subsequent three-year period 2018-2020, consists of: